 It’s not good to be too rigid, stubborn, or inflexible, but being HARD-NOSED is not necessarily a bad characteristic especially when it describes a person who is strong in his convictions and uncompromising in the truth.
 Behold, I have made your face strong against their faces, and your forehead strong against their foreheads.
 Ezek 3:8

-Rhinos don’t see very well but they do have acute senses of smell and hearing.
-Things are not always as clear as they might seem at first so we should take care to be wise and fully informed.
+Rhinos don’t see very well, but they do have acute senses of smell and hearing.
+Things are not always clear at first so we should take care to be wise and fully informed.
 Before jumping to conclusions or quickly taking sides in disputes, it is good to take the time to listen to all sides and “nose” around a little.
 Only a fool decides a matter before he hears it.

 The heart of the prudent gets knowledge; and the ear of the wise seeks knowledge.
 Prov 18:15